Oxford Centre for Computational Neuroscience

 The discoveries of face-selective neurons in the amygdala (38, 91, 97), inferior temporal visual cortex (38A, 73, 91, 96, 162), and orbitofrontal cortex (397) (see 412, 451501, 578, B11, B12, B14, B16)

 The discoveries of face expression selective neurons in the cortex in the superior temporal sulcus (114, 126, 682) and orbitofrontal cortex (397).
-Reduced functional and effective connectivity in this region in autism (541, 570, 609).
+The discovery of reduced functional and effective connectivity in this region in autism (541, 570, 609).
+The use of effective connectivity to follow these cortical streams for face-related processing in humans (656, 676), and adding function to the connectivity maps by analysing activations to faces in 956 participants wuth the HCP-MMP atlas (685).

 Impairments in the rapid rule-based reversal of associations between stimuli and reward value in patients with selective lesions of the orbitofrontal cortex and related areas and their relation to emotional changes (188, 203, 331, 354, 641).
 Also, impairments in impulsivity (353, 362, 394).
 These discoveries were inspired by the discoveries on neuronal activity in the orbitofrontal cortex, and are relevant to understanding the changes in patients with frontal lobe damage and in patients with borderline personality disorder (B14).